 S T A T E M E N T

-The work embodies a symbolic language in which I explore themes including inner confrontation, spirituality, vulnerability, and death.
-I am interested in the complexity of human behavior from our celebratory moments to disastrous events.
+My sculptures embody symbolic language in which I explore themes including inner confrontation, spirituality vulnerability, and death.
+I am interested in human behavior from our celebratory moments to disastrous events.
 In observing the extremes both the dark and light of humanity are present.
 In understanding our polarities, we establish a new sense of awareness.
-By exploring the dark side of human nature we can engage in discussion to heal our "collective shadow" including violence.
-I seek to stimulate conversations about how communities can unite to heal our past and work to minimize violent acts in the future.